This text is translated into Russian by google automatic human level neural machine.

 Chairman of the Supervisory Board - Vladimir Putin.
 Director General of the Agency - Andrei Nikitin.

 ASI has representative offices in all federal districts of the Russian Federation.
-The Far Eastern representation of the ASI is located in Vladivostok.
+The Far East office of ASI is located in Vladivostok.